DSCxUQ/notes/1-CLI.md

 There are a few that are important for ending processes here - `SIGINT` (which is what ctrl + C sends!), and `SIGQUIT`.
 > You can look at SIGINT as "user-initiated happy termination" and SIGQUIT as "user-initiated unhappy termination."

-There are some more 'quitting' signals, notably `SIGKILL` which kills the process *immediately*, without allowing the program any chance to cleanup - **only use this as a last result!**
+There are some more 'quitting' signals, notably `SIGKILL` which kills the process *immediately*, without allowing the program any chance to cleanup - **only use this as a last resort!**

 ## `sudo`